High ceiling homes are not very common these days. But if you have one, I believe you are lucky enough.

 3. Twin Step

-If you want to work with an additional person or a helper, this is the right option for you.
+This is the right option for you if you want to work with an additional person or a helper.

 As it sounds, it features an additional step ladder that can be used simultaneously by another person.